 Despite significant improvements in detection and treatment, many people experience fear or trauma after a cancer diagnosis.

 A person may experience a wide range of emotions when receiving a breast cancer diagnosis, and each person’s response is unique.

 It may be helpful to speak to loved ones and to others dealing with similar diagnoses.
 A person may also wish to avoid overexertion and take time for themselves.

 Significant physical and psychological changes can occur during breast cancer treatment.
 The side effects of chemotherapy, for example, can significantly reduce a person’s quality of life.

 After a mastectomy, a person may find the change in their body emotionally challenging.
 The removal of one or both breasts can affect a person’s sense of identity, sexuality, and their sexual relationships.
-This may be especially true for younger women.
+This may be

 For some people, long-term hormone therapy can have ongoing side effects, including fatigue, cognitive changes, and menopause symptoms.

 It can help to speak with a doctor about support groups.
 The Breast Cancer Healthline app provides people with access to an online breast cancer community, where users can connect with others and gain advice and support through group discussions.

 Other online communities also provide a safe place for discussion and support groups may exist within a person’s community or town.